-The obvious reason why you should care about your credit limit is that it controls the amount you can spend on that particular credit card.
+The most obvious reason why you should care about your credit limit is that it controls the amount you can spend on that particular credit card.
 But beyond that, your credit limit also indirectly affects your credit score.

 Your credit utilization ratio is the amount of debt you owe divided by your credit limit, typically expressed as a percentage.
 For example, if your credit card has a $10,000 credit limit and you owe $2,000 on it, your utilization on that card is 20% ($2,000 / $10,000 x 100% = 20%).

-But if they were to increase their credit limit to $2,000, their utilization would go down to 25% ($500 / $2,000 x 100% = 25%), which could help out their credit score.
+But if they were to increase their credit limit to $2,000, their utilization ratio would go down to 25% ($500 / $2,000 x 100% = 25%), which would be better for their credit score.

 When you request a credit line increase, you should be ready to provide your total annual household income, your employment status, and the amount of your monthly rent or mortgage payment.
 Credit card issuers typically state that you can include income from someone else if that person’s income is regularly used to pay your expenses.